stemoutreach/PathfinderBot/RobotCapabilities/Sonar_Guide.md

-# 🧭 PathfinderBot Guide: Using the Sonar and RGB LEDs
+# 🧭 Sonar Guide: Using the Sonar and RGB LEDs

 This guide will help you learn how to:
 - 📏 Read distances using the ultrasonic sonar sensor.